benedikt-schesch/AST-Merging-Evaluation/README.md

     * repo.py -> Contains the Repo class which represents a repo.

-    * split_repos.py -> Splits the repos for parallel execution.

     * write_head_hashes.py -> Writes the head hashes of all repos to a file.

     * add_jacoco_gradle.py -> Adds jacoco to gradle projects.